I was reading this post by David the other day. The key part was this:

 Where I saw this the most was at Sphere.
 The company had roughly 20 people when I joined - it had recently pivot and downsized.
 We were trying to figure things out and because of that we had many heated arguments about product and what we should build.
 I remember vividly having 1 to 2 hours of unplanned discussions about what we should try next - these discussions had lot of friction and strong opinions.
 But afterwards, when heads were a bit cooler, I knew that my colleagues cared as much about the company as I did.
 I never felt a hint of resentment over those disputes with anyone.
 The eyes were on the prize.

-I have seen apathy and lethargy settling in and the arguments of “trying to accomodate” and “I am happy with whatever the team decides”.
+I have seen apathy and lethargy settling in and the arguments of “trying to accommodate” and “I am happy with whatever the team decides”.
 These are the dream killers.